Matthias247/http2dotnet/readme.md

   `true` if it wants to process the new stream or `false` otherwise.
   If the application wants to process the new stream it must use it in another `Task` and must not block the callback.
+- `UseSettings`: The HTTP/2 settings that should be used. `Settings.Default` represents the default values from the HTTP/2 specification and should usually be a good choice.
+These are also utilized if not explicitely specified.

 Besides that there are various optional arguments which allow further control about the desired behavior.